omkarcloud/google-maps-scraper/README.md

 We take the concerns of the Google Maps Extractor Project very seriously.
 For any concerns, please contact Chetan Jain at [chetan@omkar.cloud](mailto:chetan@omkar.cloud).
 We will promptly reply to your emails.
 ---

 Google Maps Extractor helps you find Business Profiles from Google Maps.
-It's a well-loved tool with [2300+ stars on GitHub](https://github.com/omkarcloud/google-maps-scraper/stargazers), trusted by thousands in the community to find customers or complete their college research projects.
+It's a great tool with [2300+ stars on GitHub](https://github.com/omkarcloud/google-maps-scraper/stargazers), trusted by thousands in the community to complete their academic research projects or find customers.

 ## ⚡ Benefits

-- Get Unlimited Search Results, Say a Big-Big NO to Websites Selling Expensive Plans.
+- **Searches for lifetime** — Say a Big-Big NO to Websites Selling Expensive Plans.
-- 100% Accurate, 50+ Data Points Extracted in Real-Time.
+- **100% accurate** — 50+ data points extracted in real-time.
+- **Great product, even better documentation** — Part 1: How to use the tool.
+Part 2: How to make sales (worth its weight in gold—no one else tells you this).

 In the next few minutes, you'll extract **200+ Search Results** from Google Maps.